 Influenza surveillance and intelligence reporting

 ESR maintains a number of surveillance systems to provide a timely and comprehensive understanding of respiratory virus activity and severity in New Zealand.
-Learn more about the Influenza (flu) and other respiratory virus surveillance systems.
+Learn more about the Influenza (flu) and other respiratory virus surveillance systems and methods used for sample testing and analysis.

 In addition to tracking cases of acute respiratory illnesses and influenza, ESR's public health experts characterise respiratory viruses and viral strains, assess the effectiveness of influenza control measures, and synthesise influenza surveillance data into intelligence.
 This information helps the Ministry of Health, the District Health Boards, and the wider health sector prepare for intense seasons, influenza pandemics, and the emergence of novel viruses such as SARS or MERS.
 Surveillance activities are funded by the Ministry of Health (external link) .